mattbierner/blog.mattbierner.com/_posts/2020-02-7-sex-tapes.md

 </section>
 <section markdown="1">

 There were probably fifteen people in the immediate area of the train car while all this was happening.
 No one did anything until a woman in the seat behind me stepped in.
 She saw my tripod and started a deliberate conversation with me about photography, even as the man continued trying to engage me.
-And after a minute or two, he got board and got off at the next stop.
+And after a minute or two, he got bored and got off at the next stop.

 Obviously what she did is a classic anti-bullying strategy.
 It was amazingly effective.
 Plus, after the man left the train, two young women a few seats up let me know they had reported him to security and that he had already been picked up.